malcolmlett/malcolmlett.github.io/Parallel-Thought.md

 Has the interesting effect of allowing parallel thought, with the top-most thought stream being fed back via CF, but everything else being 'background' thought.

+Advantages:
+* Disregarding biological plausibility, this seems like the kind of optimisations that are built into modern computer CPUs to speed up processing.

+Disadvantages:
+* I'm not sure how biologically plausible this is.

 Consequences:
 * 'HANDLED' tag no longer works.
 Because there's no single selection of which event has 'handled' another.
 See discussion in [[Memory,-Events-and-Percepts---A-discussion-on-Representation]] for details and drawbacks.